redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 ### Kuberenetes cluster Swagger has the schema

-If the User doesn't have CRD access then we fetch the cluster's `swagger.json` from the endpoint `<cluster-url>/api/kubernetes/openapi/v2`.
+If the user doesn't have CRD access then we fetch try to fetch the same `openAPIV3Schema` from the cluster's `swagger.json` from the endpoint `<cluster-url>/api/kubernetes/openapi/v2`.
 This is a very large document as it holds all the definitions present on the cluster.

 So this needs to be cached and refreshed whenever a new operator is installed.